How to Tell at a Glance if a Valve is Open or Closed

 See how easy that is?
 And how efficient?

 If the valve has a round handle, you’re pretty much out of luck.
 You’ll have to turn the handle clockwise to see if it’s open, or counterclockwise to see if it’s closed.
-Those round handles are mostly old school or decorative, and quickly falling out of use because, well, they’re out of date.
+Those round handles are mostly old school or decorative, and are quickly falling out of use because, well, they’re out of date.

 So now you are the valve master!